epomatti/azure-aks-security/README.md

 ## ACR

 A Container Registry will be created and attached to the cluster.

+The default configuration is using ARM64 node pools.

 To build and push the sample Go application: